pbarovsky/mock_ext_react/README.md

 ## Who needs it?

-1. Frontend-developers - mock APIs without having to bring up a server
+1. Frontend-developers - mock APIs without having to bring up a server.
-2. QA-engineers - test interfaces with fixed mock data
+2. QA-engineers - test interfaces with fixed mock data.

 ## How to install
-1. Clone the repository
+1. Clone the repository.
 ```bash
 git clone --branch build --single-branch https://github.com/pbarovsky/mock_ext_react.git
 ```
-2. Go to `chrome://extensions/`
+2. Go to `chrome://extensions/`.
-3. Click the "Load unpacked extension" button
+3. Click the "Load unpacked extension" button.
-4. Select the `dist` folder from the `mock_ext_react` folder
+4. Select the `dist` folder from the `mock_ext_react` folder.
 5. Start using!

 ## Images